 Hi!
 You’ve found Tiên Nguyễn’s web portfolio.
-She’s a freelance science journalist and video producer.
+She’s an award-winning, freelance science journalist and video producer.
 She has written stories and scripts about chemistry, space, the environment, drugs, death, dino poop, and more for Chemical & Engineering News, Knowable, Nature, Science Careers, The Open Notebook, Freethink, VICE News, Scientific American, Mental Floss, New Scientist, TED-Ed, and ACS Reactions.

-She’s based in DC and her name is pronounced like this.
+She’s based in LA and her name is pronounced like this.
 If you’d like to be a Tiên Nguyễn completist, visit her LinkedIn page.
+If you’re a student who’s interested in becoming a science writer, she wrote this for you: How I broke into science writing.
 Contact her through Twitter @mustlovescience or email at tiennguyenwrites at gmail.